 Minnesota is one of several states with net metering laws, also called interconnection laws.

-These laws allow you to sell excess energy your solar panel system generates back to the power grid.
+These laws allow you to sell the excess energy your solar panel system generates back to the power grid.
 Minnesota residents can choose to receive a standard compensation rate per kW or a credit applied to future electricity bills.

 How Much Do Solar Panels Cost in Minnesota?

-Is Going Solar Worth it?
+Is Going Solar Worth It?

 Yes, going solar is worth it in Minnesota due to its net-metering laws, local rewards programs, and tax incentives.
 These benefits will help you to save long-term on your energy bills in addition to reducing your environmental impact by generating clean energy.
 Solar panels typically have a payback period between six and 10 years, meaning the time it takes for the system to pay for itself.
 Minnesotans can also expect solar panels to increase their home’s value by an average of $15,000.